sontungexpt/neovim-config/README.md

 ## Neovim Config

-This is my personal neovim configuration, written completely in Lua.
-It uses a lazy plugin manager to ensure fast startup times, even with a large number of plugins installed.
+This is my personal neovim configuration, written completely in Lua.It uses a lazy plugin manager to ensure fast startup times, even with a large number of plugins installed.

 ## Preview